Muneeb6565/Tweets-Scraping/README.md

 # Tweets Scraping
- Mining tweets from a specific user
+ This code scrapes tweets from a specific user and check if that tweet has been red or not.